FUSETSUKAN!

 25 September 1935: The "Fourth Fleet Incident”:

 Hokkaido.
 The fleet departs Hakodate and steams into the NW Pacific where it encounters a major typhoon.
 The carriers HOSHO and RYUJO and several cruisers and destroyers are damaged by the storm and over 50 men are killed.
-The extent of damage to ITSUKUSHIMA, if any, is unknown.
+ITSUKUSHIMA's frame is so buckled that she comes close to being a constructive total loss.
+As it is the repairs are so extensive as to almost constitute a full rebuild as her welding is replaced with riveting.

 May 1936: